La vraie nature de Bernadette (The True Nature of Bernadette)

 Genre Drama

 Bored Montreal housewife Bernadette (Lanctôt) decides to trade in her comfortable life in the city for a simpler existence in rural Quebec.
 With her son in tow, Bernadette moves into a rundown farmhouse where they attempt to make their living off the land.
-The newcomer’s arrival coincides with changes in her new community, and Bernadette can’t help but get involved in the politics of rural life.
+As her arrival coincides with changes in her new community, Bernadette can’t help but get involved in the social politics of rural life.

 Director